ovlii/p4/readme.md

 password : user1234

 ## Outside code
-I have used foobooks examples by Susan from cscie-15 course and other examples.
+I have used foobooks examples by Susan from cscie-15 course and other examples covered in the class.
 In addition, I have used Bootstrap templates.
+Laravel Packages have been used and they are

+1. "laravel/framework": "4.2.*",
+2.	"paste/pre": "dev-master",
+3.	"fzaninotto/faker": "1.5.*@dev",
+4.	"xi/randomstring": "dev-master",
+5.	"badcow/lorem-ipsum": "dev-master",
+6.	"barryvdh/laravel-debugbar": "1.7.*@dev",
+7.	"laracasts/utilities": "~1.0"